- CII Policies

 - Investor-Company Engagement

 - Diversity of the boards and executive officers

 - Political spending

 CII seeks improved transparency across a range of areas.
-These include the reconciliation to GAAP of non-GAAP metrics used to determine executive compensation, information to enhance investors’ understanding of audit quality, climate change risk metrics, board diversity, key workforce metrics and the use of shareholder capital for political purposes.
+These include the reconciliation to GAAP of non-GAAP metrics used to determine executive compensation, information to enhance investors’ understanding of audit quality, climate change risk metrics, board and executive officer diversity, key workforce metrics and the use of shareholder capital for political purposes.

 Transparency and safeguards around executive trading in company stockUnder SEC Rule 10b5-1, executives, directors and other top company insiders are able to establish a written plan that details when they will be able to buy or sell shares at a predetermined time on a scheduled basis.
 But press reports and empirical research suggest that corporate insiders may have used 10b5-1 trading plans as cover for improper stock trades.
 Insiders can adopt, amend and cancel these plans easily and without disclosure, a recipe for fortuitously timed trades while in possession of material, non-public information.
 In 2012, CII submitted a rulemaking petition to the SEC recommending improvements to Rule 10b5-1 and we have urged the commission repeatedly to close the loopholes that invite plan abuse.

 Enhanced transparency of share buybacksCII believes that executives should have discretion to allocate capital as they think best.
 This may include returning capital via dividends or buybacks.
 Legislation or regulation tying companies’ hands on capital allocation could lead executives to invest in businesses that falter or fail to create jobs, harming the company and the economy in the long-run.